Azure/PSRule.Rules.Azure/docs/about.md

 - **Link to documentation** &mdash; to learn how this applies to your environment.
 - **Demonstrate** &mdash; how you can implement the change with examples.

+If you want to write your own tests, you can do that too in your choice of YAML, JSON, or PowerShell.
+However with over 340 tests already built, you can identify and fix issues day one.

 ## Introducing PSRule for Azure

 An introduction to PSRule for Azure and how it relates to the Azure Well-Architected Framework.